hchuzhong/nextjs-blog/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-# Self Tips

-Whenever you update your Prisma schema, you will have to update your database schema using either `prisma migrate dev` or `prisma db push`.
-This will keep your database schema in sync with your Prisma schema.
-The commands will also regenerate Prisma Client.